STORIES FROM A #rockiesrat

 Around 1993, the BC Forest Service was involved with establishing a hiking trail linking Athabasca Pass to Fortress Lake.
 These were the days when the Forest Service actually did things - when they held sway over the forest industry to, when required, change their logging plans in order to balance environmental/social/economic interests and when they built and maintained hiking trails.

-As the planning forester for the area at the time, I was involved in lots of different projects, and happily was able to have a small role in this one.
+As the planning forester for the area at the time, I was involved in a number of different projects, and happily was able to have a small role in this one.

 From what I remember, this was one of the most optimistic backcountry projects ever undertaken by the Recreation section in the Province.
 As part of the project, the trail was cleared and marked up to Athabasca Pass, a suspension bridge was put in spanning the upper Wood River canyon, and a portion of a trail was started in an easterly direction spearheading it's way to Fortress Lake.
 If completed, that trail would have made an incredible backpacking loop trip starting and ending in Jasper Park.